 Significance of Amma’s Birthday – A Perspective

 This past October, we, the children of Amma, celebrated her sixty-fourth birthday with all pomp and grandeur.
 When Lakhs (more that 100,000 people) attended the function, thousands served them.
 Crores (greater that 10 million Rupees) worth of Welfare Projects were announced on that auspicious day.
-Spiritual ecstasy, devotion to Guru, social wellbeing, humanitarian Service, cultural rapture, display of scientific achievements, awards for exemplary works – these were all gathered together and became the wonderful colours of a dazzling rainbow, welcoming the sea of humanity.
+Spiritual ecstasy, devotion to Guru, social wellbeing, humanitarian Service, cultural rapture, display of scientific achievements, awards for exemplary works – these were all gathered together and became the wonderful colors of a dazzling rainbow, welcoming the sea of humanity.
 And Amma, the very cause of the celebration, in her white attire, was shining like a sun of brilliance, emitting rays of compassion and love.
 The whole ambiance was filled with a downpour of the nectar of joy and bliss.

 Normally we celebrate our birthday by throwing a party, or by going to a temple, or by giving to some charity.
 We enjoy our birthday celebrations with our near and dear.
 But Amma celebrates her birthday in a unique way, by serving her children even more, by exerting herself to the maximum, by giving darshan to her children for almost 24 hours.
 Hugging thousands of people on a single day, giving them solace and accepting their pain is something exclusive to Amma alone.